tomvoelker/BibSonomy/bibsonomy-rest-client/README.md

 ## What is it?

-The BibSonomy REST-Client allows RESTful interaction with BibSonomy.
+The BibSonomy REST client allows [RESTful interaction with BibSonomy](https://bitbucket.org/bibsonomy/bibsonomy/wiki/documentation/api/REST%20API).

 The module is part of the [BibSonomy](http://www.bibsonomy.org) social bookmarking system and is maintained by the